massoncheg/forgejo-docs/docs/user/code-search.md

 ## Scope

 Please note that when using the repository indexer, search results are limited to the contents of the HEAD branch of each repository.

+Similar to basic search, searching within a directory (or file) is also possible for advanced search.
+However, unlike basic search the search is more granular as it applies the filter, but selectively includes/excludes files depending on `REPO_INDEXER_INCLUDE`/`REPO_INDEXER_EXCLUDE`